China takes boldest step yet to lift housing market, economy

 Yet some analysts cautioned investors against thinking that the housing market and broader economy were poised to stage a stunning recovery.
 A glut of unsold or unoccupied homes and buyers' expectations of further price declines could temper any rebound.

-"We’re probably talking about some stabilization at a low level, but it’s probably unlikely to drive a rebound in this market," said Zhu Haibin, an economist at JPMorgan in Hong Kong.
+"We’re probably talking about some stabilisation at a low level, but it’s probably unlikely to drive a rebound in this market," said Zhu Haibin, an economist at JPMorgan in Hong Kong.

 "House prices are probably going to continue to decline, but at a slower pace."